TeamModioX/ModioX-App/README.md

-# ModioX App
+# ModioX for Android
-A start of creating ModioX for Android!
+The start of creating ModioX for Android!